capactio/capact/docs/internal/investigation/backup-restore/README.md

 * Cannot restore only data volumes.
 It always restores a pod which attached a volume https://github.com/vmware-tanzu/velero/issues/504
 * Cannot do partial restores.
 It's all or nothing approach https://github.com/vmware-tanzu/velero/issues/904
 * Can use only one selector
-  If we want to backup for example Jira and PostgreSQL together we need to set them the same label first.
+  If we want to backup for example Mattermost and PostgreSQL together we need to set them the same label first.
   Another option is to create two backups.
 * Cannot overwrite existing objects.
   This means that we need to delete the current objects to do a restore.